gummikana/NoMoreMoney/rules.md

 Banker Card
 -----------

-This helps you keep track of which player is currently the banker.
+This tracks which player is currently the banker.

 Loan Cards
 ----------